 They don’t charge fees for anything, though they do not reimburse other bank’s ATM fees.
 You can get cash for free from any AllPoint ATM, however, without any fees.
 Simple accounts don’t offer a checkbook, but they will print and mail checks for you using the bill pay feature.

 Chime and Simple are very similar, as they are both fee-free banks with a mobile-first online banking experience.
 Chime doesn’t call it a checking account, even though that is essentially what it is.
 Instead, they call it a “Spending Account,” which lives alongside an Automatic Savings Account.
 Once you enroll in Automatic Savings, chime automatically saves for you each time you use your Chime debit card.
-You can also set up automatic percentage savings, for example saving five percent of your paycheck automatically.

 The account offers most features you would expect from an online bank, but one standout is how they treat direct deposit.
 Rather than holding your direct deposit in “pending” limbo for up to two days, Chime customers get their paycheck up to two days earlier when it posts in the banking system.
 While you should not be living paycheck to paycheck either way, getting early access to your money is never a bad thing.